mosaicthej/GFW/paper.md

   the circumvention tools.

-The mechanism of over-blocking can be abused by groups or individuals to vandalize the network, such as compromising competitor's network, or to disrupt the network constantly that the cooperating parties would be annoyed, increase dissent and therefore defeat the purpose of the GFW.
+The mechanism of over-blocking can be abused by groups or individuals to vandalize the network, such as compromising competitor's network via weaponizing censorship infrastructure, constitutes availibility attack;
+  or to disrupt the network constantly that the cooperating parties would be annoyed, increase dissent and therefore defeat the purpose of the GFW.
   (Although the existence of GFW is self-defeating in the first place)